10 Reasons Why Employer Branding is Important

 WRITTEN BY: Karim Ansari

-Companies all around the world are constantly developing their employer brands in order to remain competitive and acquire the best talent in the market.
-Conceptualized by Simon Barrow, employer brand has evolved from what many believed to be just a marketing buzzword, to an essential element of an organization’s strategy.
+Companies worldwide are constantly developing their employer brands to remain competitive and acquire the best talent in the market.
+Conceptualized by Simon Barrow, the employer brand has evolved from what many believed to be just a marketing buzzword to an essential element of an organization’s strategy.

-Now 72% of recruiting leaders around the world agree that employer brand has a significant impact on hiring, and even more so has a significant impact on your business’s success.
+Now, 72% of recruiting leaders globally agree that employer brand significantly impacts hiring and, even more so, on your business’s success.

-For organizations that aren’t quite sure why they need employer branding; we’ve put together the 10 reasons why employer branding is so important for your business.
+For organizations that aren’t quite sure why they need employer branding; we’ve put together the 10 reasons employer branding is vital for your business.
 For the infographic we’ve created, keep scrolling to the end.
 But for the key takeaways, keep reading!

 Decrease in cost per hire

-According to LinkedIn, a company with a stronger employer brand than its competitors on average see a 43% decrease in the cost per candidate they hire.
+According to LinkedIn, on average, a company with a stronger employer brand than its competitors sees a 43% decrease in the cost per candidate they hire.

 Why?
-Because by simply investing in your employer brand, you don’t have to spend all of your hard-earned profit on advertising and marketing campaigns creating awareness for your business.
+By investing in your employer brand, you don’t have to spend all your hard-earned profit on advertising and marketing campaigns, creating awareness for your business.

-Rather with a consistently looked after employer brand, you will reap the rewards of the natural talent attraction traits of a strong employer brand.
+Instead, with a consistently looked-after employer brand, you will reap the rewards of a strong employer brand’s natural talent attraction traits.

 Reputation carries more weight than money

-Moving on, if you were to disregard developing your employer brand, you risk paying over $4,000 in salary premium per employee hired.
+Moving on, if you were to disregard developing your employer brand, you risk paying over $4,000 in salary premiums per employee hired.

-Additionally, if your company has, say, 10,000 employees.
-You could see as much as $7.6 million in additional wages.
-Now nobody wants that to happen!
+Additionally, if your company has 10,000 employees, you could see as much as $7.6 million in additional wages.
+Nobody wants that to happen.

-Sure salary is important to candidates, but it’s not the most important factor.
-CareerBuilder reports that 67% of candidates would essentially accept lower pay if the company they were interested in had very positive reviews online.
+Salary is important to candidates but is not the most crucial factor.
+CareerBuilder reports that 67% of candidates would accept lower pay if the company they were interested in had positive reviews online.
 Think of the money you could save.

-As the stats show – we’d advise you not to ignore your employer brand.
-No company, from the big leaders to small start-ups, want to spend more money than they should right?
+As the stats show, we’d advise you not to ignore your employer brand.
+No company, from the big leaders to small start-ups, wants to spend more money than it should, right?
 Right.

 Attracting and retaining the right talent

-So having a strong employer brand that potential candidates can access at any time, especially online, allows them to see their potential fit to your company.
-It works both ways, it’s essentially the matchmaking stage for you and potential candidates.
+So, having a strong employer brand that potential candidates can access at any time, primarily online, allows them to see their potential fit to your company.
+It works both ways; it’s essentially the matchmaking stage for you and potential candidates.

-That’s why it’s highly important that you build out your employer brand on social media platforms like Facebook, Twitter, Instagram and LinkedIn as an access point for candidates to get a look into your company, as 79% of job seekers are likely to use social media in their hunt for their next job.
+That’s why you must build out your employer brand on social media platforms like Facebook, Twitter, Instagram, and LinkedIn as an access point for candidates to get a look into your company, as 79% of job seekers are likely to use social media in their hunt for their next job.

 It’s in the stats